mumblez/gwg/README.md

     directory: /path/to/local/repo
     ### optional ###
     label: master                           # branch or tag name, defaults to master if labelType is branch
-    labelType: branch                       # either branch or tag, defaults to branch if blank or unrecognised
+    labelType: branch                       # [branch|tag] defaults to branch if blank or unrecognised
     remote: origin                          # defaults to origin
     trigger: /path/to/trigger/file          # the file to `touch` after a successful update
     secret: webhookPassword                 # the secret password used to setup the webhook